 France is a leading example of how the fading of summer needn’t mean bidding adieu to the festival, with a strong troupe of autumn events filling the space between the field and the ski slope.
 Here’s a roundup of some of the best French festivals to catch this autumn, from the indie pièce de résistance Pitchfork Music Festival Paris to the sweaty raves of Nördik Impakt.

 Despite its steady growth over the past decade, NAME Festival has managed to keep some of its intimate appeal as it continues to reinvent itself each October and bring to the Northeast of France a lineup to rival festivals twice its size.
-This year neighbouring cities Lille and Roubaix will host the annual schooling from the likes of cinematic techno duo Tale Of Us, Berghain resident Marcel Dettman, as well as esteemed German producers Ellen Allien and Stephan Bodzin.
+In 2018, neighbouring cities Lille and Roubaix hosted the annual schooling from the likes of cinematic techno duo Tale Of Us, Berghain resident Marcel Dettman, as well as esteemed German producers Ellen Allien and Stephan Bodzin.

 Nördik Impakt aims to celebrate electronic music as a democratic art that destabilises social structures, barriers and hierarchies, and looking back at its two-decade history and the range of artists who have graced its posters – Aphex Twin, Ben Klock, Benga, Peanut Butter Wolf to name a few – it’s clear they’ve gone a long way into putting their ethos intro practice.
 Seemingly incongruous genres blend together; this year the dark techno of Charlotte de Witte and Blawan compliments the post-rock of Guns of Brixton and the smooth, tropical-pop of BLOW.